 As we trace the fate of only one depleted nutrient, tryptophan, and the brain chemical made from it, serotonin, you can again see how easily a dieter can develop an eating disorder.
 If you consider how many other critical brain and body chemicals are depleted through dieting, you have a more profound appreciation of the dangers you are exposed to on low-calorie diets.

 Questions about Amino Acid Therapy?
-Call lJulia Ross' Recovery Systems Clinic at 415-383-3611 to discuss your options.
+Call lJulia Ross' The Nutritional Therapy Institute Clinic at 415-383-3611 to discuss your options.

 Precautions: Not all amino acids and supplements are safe for all people.
 See chapter seventeen, page 257 of The Diet Cure and the precautions list that follows this section of the Amino Acids page.